SQLite - Triggers

 ID NAME AGE ADDRESS SALARY ---------- ---------- ---------- ---------- ---------- 1 Paul 32 California 20000.0

-Same time, one record will be create in AUDIT table.
-This record is the result of a trigger, which we have created on INSERT operation on COMPANY table.
-Similar way you can create your triggers on UPDATE and DELETE operations based on your requirements.
+Same time, one record will be created in AUDIT table.
+This record is the result of a trigger, which we have created on INSERT operation in COMPANY table.
+Similarly, you can create your triggers on UPDATE and DELETE operations based on your requirements.

 EMP_ID ENTRY_DATE ---------- ------------------- 1 2013-04-05 06:26:00

 You can list down all the triggers from sqlite_master table as follows −

 sqlite> SELECT name FROM sqlite_master WHERE type = 'trigger';

 The above SQLite statement will list down only one entry as follows −

 If you want to list down triggers on a particular table, then use AND clause with table name as follows −

 sqlite> SELECT name FROM sqlite_master WHERE type = 'trigger' AND tbl_name = 'COMPANY';